axvr/archive/2025/atria/wiki/Design/Hosts.md

 \* Tooling = effective profilers, decompilers, micro-benchmarking tools, etc.

-Of these, the JVM and CLR are likely the best suited for Enqueue, but let's explore the available options further...
+Of these, the JVM and CLR are likely the best suited for Catalyst, but let's explore the available options further...

 ## Why host on an existing platform?

-Being heavily inspried by Clojure, it should come as no surprise that like Clojure, Enqueue is intended to run upon an existing platform.
-Through hosting, the platform's VM, JIT compiler, garbage collector and already built libraries and tooling can all be used by Enqueue.
+Being heavily inspried by Clojure, it should come as no surprise that like Clojure, Catalyst is intended to run upon an existing platform.
+Through hosting, the platform's VM, JIT compiler, garbage collector and already built libraries and tooling can all be used by Catalyst.

-Unlike many other hosted languages (such as Clojure and F#) that have [mutualistic][mutualism] relationships with their respective hosts, Enqueue will have a [commensalistic][commensalism] relationship with its, as it benefits from the host, but the host gets nothing in return.
-This is due to the [isolationary](Isolation.md) nature of Enqueue.
+Unlike many other hosted languages (such as Clojure and F#) that have [mutualistic][mutualism] relationships with their respective hosts, Catalyst will have a [commensalistic][commensalism] relationship with its, as it benefits from the host, but the host gets nothing in return.
+This is due to the [isolationary](Isolation.md) nature of Catalyst.

 [mutualism]: https://en.wikipedia.org/wiki/Mutualism_(biology)
 [commensalism]: https://en.wikipedia.org/wiki/Commensalism